We work with more than 300 partners to bring you better travel deals

 The cheapest day to fly to Puerto Rico is usually Tuesday.
 At the moment, Thursday is the most expensive.

-To get the best value, try booking a flight in the afternoon when visiting Puerto Rico.
+To get the best value, try booking a flight in the evening when visiting Puerto Rico.
 Generally the prices will increase for flights at midday as these tend to have higher demand.

 Glorious beaches with warm sands and azure water, endless sun and the mildest of breezes – but there is more to it than that.
 And the type of travellers who book flights to Puerto Rico ranges from families and couples to eco-tourists or partygoers.